April 16 - 22, 2013

-The Ohio State women's gymnastics program continues to climb up the rankings under the leadership of Carey Fagan.
-Entering her ninth season at the helm in 2013, Fagan has produced five of the eight All-Americans in the program's history, and led the Buckeyes to the NCAA National Championships for the first time in 23 years.
-Additionally, the Buckeyes finished second in the Big Ten to Nebraska.
+The Ohio State women’s gymnastics program continues to climb up the rankings under the leadership of Carey Fagan.
+Entering her 13th season at the helm in 2016, Fagan has produced five of the eight All-Americans in the program’s history, and led the Buckeyes to the NCAA National Championships for the first time in 23 years in 2012.

 With Fagan as an assistant coach in 2003-04, the Buckeyes finished with an average team score that ranked No. 42 in the nation.
 In 2004-05, her first season as head coach, that ranking rose to No. 38, then the Buckeyes upped their position to No. 27 and qualified for the NCAA regional championships in 2006.
 Fagan earned her first Big Ten Coach of the Year award in 2007 and led the Buckeyes into the Top 20 at No. 19 before tying for 18th in 2008.
 The 2009 squad continued the growing trend, posting four team totals that ranked in the Top 10 all-time Ohio State scores, including the fourth-best mark.
 Rebecca Best became the sixth Buckeye All-American and Taylor Jones was named Big Ten Rookie of the Year, the second in OSU history.
 With a 195.735 regional qualifying score, the Buckeyes finished ranked in the nation’s Top 15 - a feat unmatched by an Ohio State squad in over a decade.
 For her team’s success, Fagan was recognized as the 2009 Central Region Coach of the Year, her first career regional coaching laurel.